Quasi-degenerate resonant eigenstate doublets of two quantum emitters in a closed waveguide: Doublets of Resonant Eigenstates

-The results of this investigation, performed in the range \eqref{eq:range}, are reported in Fig.~\ref{fig:energies_8pi}.
-The eigenvalues corresponding to the highest-$P_e$ eigenstates in the symmetric (blue curves) and antisymmetric (red curves) sectors.
-A resonant eigenstate occurs whenever the energy crosses one of the horizontal lines of the same color.
-An exception is represented by the dot-dashed line at the double resonance energy $E_1=\tilde{E}_4=1.0078$, where resonant eigenstates can occur in both symmetry sectors.
-It is evident from the upper panel that a degeneracy occurs in correspondence of $E_1$ for a very close value of the excitation energy.
-The lower panel, showing a restricted range around the crossing, shows that the degeneracy does not involve other states, since the closest eigenvalues (black curves above and below) remain well separated for a finite range, in which the doublet becomes quasi-degenerate.
+The results of this investigation, performed in the range \eqref{eq:range}, are reported in Figure~\ref{fig:energies_8pi}.
+The~eigenvalues correspond to the highest-$P_e$ eigenstates in the symmetric (blue curves) and antisymmetric (red curves) sectors.
+A~resonant eigenstate occurs whenever the energy crosses one of the horizontal lines of the same color.
+An~exception is represented by the dot-dashed line at the double resonance energy $E_1=\tilde{E}_4=1.0078$, where resonant eigenstates can occur in both symmetry sectors.
+It is evident from the left panel that a degeneracy occurs for a value of the excitation energy that is very close to $E_1$ (and simultaneously $\tilde{E}_4$).
+The~right panel, viewed within a restricted range around the crossing, shows that the doublet becomes quasi-degenerate, since the closest eigenvalues (black curves above and below) remain well separated for a finite~range.

-The interpretation of the degenerate eigenstates found for $\varepsilon\simeq E_1$ as a resonant doublet is corroborated by the photon amplitudes represented in Fig.~\ref{fig:amplitudes_8pi}.
-The cases shown in panels (a)-(b), which represent the highest-$P_e$ eigenstates in the symmetric and antisymmetric sector, respectively, are similar to those in the upper panels of Fig.~\ref{fig:ph-wv1}.
-Here, however, tuning the value of $\varepsilon$ to achieve degeneracy at $\bar{\varepsilon}\simeq 1.0077$ has led to a full confinement of the photon, either in the shorter [panel (a)] or in the longer [panel (b)] path connecting the emitters.
-Combining this information with that provided by Fig~\ref{fig:energies_8pi}, we conclude that, in a range $1.006\lesssim\varepsilon\lesssim 1.010$ and at the lowest order in $\delta = \varepsilon - \bar{\varepsilon}$, the effective dynamics in the resonant doublet sector is determined by
+The interpretation of the degenerate eigenstates found for $\varepsilon\simeq E_1$ as a resonant doublet is corroborated by the photon amplitudes represented in Figure~\ref{fig:amplitudes_8pi}.
+The~cases shown in Figure~\ref{fig:amplitudes_8pi}a,b, which represent the highest-$P_e$ eigenstates in the symmetric and antisymmetric sector, respectively, are similar to those in the upper panels of Figure~\ref{fig:ph-wv1}.
+Here, however, tuning the value of $\varepsilon$ to achieve degeneracy at $\bar{\varepsilon}\simeq 1.0077$ leads to a full confinement of the photon, either in the shorter [Figure~\ref{fig:amplitudes_8pi}a] or in the longer [Figure~\ref{fig:amplitudes_8pi}b] path connecting the emitters.
+Combining this information with that provided by Figure~\ref{fig:energies_8pi}, we conclude that, in~a range $1.006\lesssim\varepsilon\lesssim 1.010$ and at the lowest order in $\delta = \varepsilon - \bar{\varepsilon}$, the~effective dynamics in the resonant doublet sector is determined by the effective Hamiltonian